AlbanePATUREL/AI-AND-APPLICATION-Project/README.md

 ## **II)Datasets** ##
 &emsp; The Vesuvius Survival dataset contains 500 observations, each representing an individual who lived near Mount Vesuvius during a simulated catastrophic event.
 It includes 11 variables that describe demographic, social, behavioral, and geographical aspects of these individuals.
 The primary goal of this dataset appears to be identifying the factors that influenced survival likelihood during the eruption.
 The dataset is entirely complete, with no missing values, making it clean and ready for analysis.

-&emsp; The first column, PassengerId, is a simple numerical identifier ranging from 1 to 500.
+&emsp; The first column, CivilianId, is a simple numerical identifier ranging from 1 to 500.
 It serves solely as a unique key to distinguish individuals and carries no analytical significance.
 The key outcome variable is Survived, which indicates whether a person lived or died during the event.
 It is binary: 1 represents survival, while 0 indicates death.
 The mean value of 0.488 suggests that approximately 48.8% of the individuals survived, showing a nearly balanced distribution between survivors and non-survivors.

 &emsp; The variable DistanceFromV represents the individual’s distance from Mount Vesuvius, likely measured in kilometers.
 The values range from 0.07 to 49.99 km, with an average of about 25 km.
 This variable captures a major geographical factor — the farther a person was from the volcano, the higher their chance of survival.
 It is likely to be one of the most influential predictors in the dataset.